ian-mcwilliams/HTPML/README.md

 <h4>Comment</h4>

 Comments are raised as tags and require a text object as a child to just pop in some text

+Updates to this readme:
+Text no longer extra class, just create a 'text' element Can add text as a child just by passing the string, it will auto create the text element and append Can supply array, text or hP obj as one of child arr in third arg of gen - arr will be flattened recursively, text will become text hP obj